Daryes/ansible-roles/roles/dns-bind/README.md

 Install the dns server Bind with a full configuration, and generate dns zones using the ansible inventory.

+It also has the capability to parse the inventory to look for partial dns zone entries to add to an existing zone.

 ## Restrictions and limitations